مطالعات مدیریت کسب و کار هوشمند

 چکیده [English]

 Augmented reality technology has emerged as one of the main trends in the digital market in recent years.
-This innovative technology, due to its appeal and potential, has been repeatedly applied in innovative businesses.
-The aim of this study is to conduct a systematic and comprehensive review using a bibliometric approach on the citation data of literature related to purchase decision-making based on augmented reality technology.
-A pragmatic paradigm allowed the researcher to systematically collect citation data from the Scopus database and preprocess it following the standard PRISMA protocol.
-Ultimately, 239 studies were included in the bibliometric analysis using R Studio and Vosviewer software.
-The final results identified the most influential documents, authors, journals, organizations, and countries, and highlighted key points regarding buyer behavior and purchase decision-making with augmented reality in virtual businesses through interactive patterns between elements and content analysis of the data.
-Additionally, it is noteworthy that this concept mainly revolves around five primary areas: virtual and psychological experiences of buyers in online shopping with augmented reality; the impact of artificial intelligence on new technologies in buyer behavior; interactions of technology, perceived value, and cognition on buyer experience in retail using mobile augmented reality; the role of augmented reality technology in purchase decision-making and smart shopping in the virtual space.
-The influential school of thought on augmented reality technology in buyer decision-making is associated with the stimulus-organism-response theory, which forms the intellectual foundation of this field.
+This new technology has been successively used in innovative businesses due to its attractiveness and potential.
+The aim of the current research was a systematic and comprehensive review in the form of a bibliometric approach on the citation data of the purchase decision-making literature based on augmented reality technology.
+A pragmatic paradigm allowed the researcher to collect citation data from the Scopus database in a systematic strategy and preprocess it in the form of the standard Prism protocol.
+Finally, 239 studies were included in the bibliometric analysis basket by R Studio and Vosviewer software.
+The final results in the functional section identified the most influential documents, authors, journals, organizations, and countries, and then added highlights to buyer behavior and purchase decision-making with augmented reality technology in virtual businesses in the form of interaction patterns between elements and data content analysis..
+It is also worth noting that this concept mainly revolves around five main areas: the virtual and psychological experiences of shoppers in online shopping with augmented reality; The effects of artificial intelligence on new technologies in the behavior of buyers; virtual and psychological experiences of buyers in online shopping with augmented reality; Interactions of technology, perceived value and cognition on shoppers' experience in retail using mobile augmented reality; The role of augmented reality technology in purchasing decisions and smart purchases in virtual space.
+The influential school of augmented reality technology in buyers' decision-making is related to the stimulus-organism-response theory, which formed the intellectual foundation of this field.

 کلیدواژهها [English]